Composing Copyless Streaming String Transducers

-The following proposition characterizes the cardinality of the set of all copyless strings over a finite alphabet in terms of the size of that alphabet, and will be used to establish bounds on the size of composite \sst{}s in \cref{subsec:analysis}.
+The following proposition characterizes the cardinality of the set of all copyless strings over a finite alphabet in terms of the size of that alphabet.
+It will be used to establish bounds on the size of composite SSTs in \autoref{subsec:analysis}.